 Is it good for people with diabetes?

 Cabbage is low in carbs and sugars.
 Contrary it’s rich in dietary fiber.
-So, it’s good for people with diabetes.
+So, it has a low glycemic load and it’s good for people with diabetes.

 Besides cabbage, beets, Brussels sprouts, broccoli, carrots, cauliflower, celery, cucumber, eggplant, mushrooms, onions, peppers, tomatoes, and greens (such as collard, kale, mustard, turnip) are great non-starchy vegetables.
 They are ideal for people with diabetes.